wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 2. if not, it checks a WP CLI phar is available on project root
 3. if not, download WP CLI phar and checks its integrity via SHA512 checksum provided by WP CLI

-Which means that in any case WP CLI will be available and WP Starter will know where to find it and in which form it comes (Composer package or phar), so it will know *how and where* to send commands.
+This means that WP CLI will always be available and WP Starter will know where to find it and in which form it comes (Composer package or phar), so it will know *how and where* to send commands.

-In short, by letting WP Starter running WP CLI commands it is possible to:
+In short, by letting WP Starter run WP CLI commands it is possible to:

-- don’t bother with WP CLI installation
+- not bother with WP CLI installation
 - write commands in a way that is agnostic of how and where WP CLI is available

-It worth mentioning here that there's a configuration value `install-wp-cli` that can be set to `false` preventing WP Starter to ever attempt to download WP CLI phar.
+It is worth mentioning here that there's a configuration value `install-wp-cli` that can be set to `false` preventing WP Starter to ever attempt to download WP CLI phar.

-In that's the case and if WP Starter does not find WP CLI, any attempt to run WP CLI commands via WP Starter will fail.
+If `install-wp-cli` is set to false and WP Starter does not find WP CLI, any attempt to run WP CLI commands via WP Starter will fail.